Technical Guide for API Partners

 /availability/check

-- This endpoint enables a real time check and calculation of pricing and availability and should be used throughout the booking path.
+- This endpoint enables a real-time check and calculation of pricing and availability and should be used throughout the booking path.
 For example, this endpoint can be used to ensure accuracy when the traveler is starting the checkout process.

 - This should not be called until a user inputs dates and passenger mix.

-Creating a seamless booking experience
+Creating a seamless booking experience (partners with booking access)

 A series of booking endpoints enables you to build booking/checkout user flows that allow travelers to add experiences to shopping carts, provide pickup info, add special requirements (like dietary restrictions), and hold their booking to guarantee availability and pricing.